Claire Eastham struggled with anxiety and self-kindness until she learned to "fake it until she made it." Here's how she silenced her inner critic.

-Even now, I can’t help but feel irked when I come across gifs and posts on social media encouraging me to “be kind” to myself.
-They’re often written in pastel colors, with a beach in the background.
+I can’t help but feel irked when I come across gifs and posts on social media encouraging me to “be kind” to myself.
+They’re often written in pastel colors, with a beach background.
 I’m not irritated because I don’t appreciate the message, but rather because I’m perplexed by it.
 It’s as if the world assumes that self-compassion comes naturally to everyone when the complete opposite is true for me.

 In the end, I cracked it by faking it – initially, at least.
 The results, I found, were still the same.
 The urge to be kind might not be present, but I could go through the motions.
-It’s sort of like taking care of a kid you hate… or so I imagine!
+It's like taking care of a kid you hate… or so I imagine!

 Self-criticism will always take center stage initially, especially when we’re tired.
 However, we can bring compassion into the mix slowly.

 She then introduces a second character, who’s softly spoken and takes a while to get comfortable.
-This character is kindness.
+This character is "kindness."
 Eventually, kindness perches on the arm of the same couch and gently challenges what the critic is saying.
 For example:

 Critic: You’re such an idiot!